part of c programming

 wisp2lisp myfile.scw | sc | clang-format

-as the author of sc, i use sc in several c projects and found that with the imperative style of c, most lines tend to make one operation, in what is like a list of commands, without much nesting. with scheme-like syntax that would mean most lines would start with a round bracket. this can appear syntactically noisy.
+as the author of sc, i use sc in several c projects and found that with the imperative style of c, most lines tend to be simple operations, in what is like a column of commands. translated to scheme-like syntax, many lines start with a round bracket and have a nesting scope that ends on the same line, which can appear syntactically noisy.